asteroid-lang/asteroid/docs/MAD.rst

     where .......................... print current program line

 The or bar ``|`` means different options as arguments to the commands.
 Anything between square brackets is optional.
+The plus symbol ``+`` means at least one of the preceding symbols must be present.
 Anything appearing in angle brackets are actual values.
 For example, ``print <name>`` means we want to examine the value of an actual variable, e.g.
 ::
     print n